 1. Air and Missile Defense Measures.
 Air and missile defense nullifies or reduces the effectiveness of attack or surveillance by hostile aircraft or attack by missiles after they are airborne.
-Air and missile defense assets on or near a base will be integrated into the overall air and missile defense plan for the theater or area of operations.
-The base commander should establish communications links with the air defense net for early warning of impending air attack.
+Air and missile defense assets on or near a base will be integrated into the overall air and missile defense plan for the theater or joint operations area.
+The commander base should establish communications links with the air defense net for early warning of impending air attack.
 If the base is also an air base, local air defense units and the air base operations center must coordinate identification, friend or foe (IFF) procedures.
 A base defense zone (BDZ) may be established around air bases with specific entry, exit, and IFF procedures.
-See Appendix C, Air and Missile Defense, and Joint Pubs 3-01.2 and 3-01.5.
+See Appendix C, "Air and Missile Defense," and Joint Pubs 3-01, "Joint Doctrine for Countering Air and